 This Statement increases the usefulness of governments' financial statements by requiring recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
 It establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
 Under this Statement, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources, thereby enhancing the relevance and consistency of information about governments' leasing activities.
-The Authority's management has not yet determined the effect this statement will have on the Authority's financial statement.
+GASB Statement No. 87 has the potential to have a significant impact on the Authority's financial statements.

-TULSA METROPOLITAN UTILITY AUTHORITY (A Component Unit of the City of Tulsa, Oklahoma) REQUIRED SUPPLEMENTARY INFORMATION (In thousands of dollars) June 30, 2020 and 2019
+TULSA METROPOLITAN UTILITY AUTHORITY (A Component Unit of the City of Tulsa, Oklahoma) REQUIRED SUPPLEMENTARY INFORMATION (In thousands of dollars) June 30, 2021 and 2020